- For More Information

 Exactly what safety equipment is in a building is dependent on the building's use, date of construction, and date(s) of renovation.
 All buildings are protected by a smoke and heat detectors and active alarm systems.

-For information on specific buildings, view our list of fire detection systems
+For information on specific buildings, please refer to this list of equipment by building.

 What items are allowed in Residence Halls?
 What is prohibited?